mavlink/MAVSDK-docs/en/api_reference/classmavsdk_1_1_mission.md

 Downloads a vector of mission items from the system (asynchronous).

-The method will fail if any of the downloaded mission items are not supported by the Dronecode SDK API.
+The method will fail if any of the downloaded mission items are not supported by the MAVSDK API.

 **Parameters**